-On the rear of the Allegro Bay is a 12,000-pound towing hitch (Figure 11-1) capable of handling a tongue weight of 1,000 pounds.
+On the rear of the motorhome is a 5,000-pound towing hitch (Figure 11-1) capable of handling a tongue weight of 500 pounds.

-This hitch is installed for towing a passenger car to be used when the vehicle is parked.
+The hitch is used for towing a vehicle.
 The wire connector installed with this hitch is a standard 7 pin connector.

-NOTICE: If drop hitch or receiver extension is added to coach, it reduces tow capacity by half.
+NOTICE.
+If drop hitch or receiver extension is added to coach, it reduces tow capacity by half.